Knotx/knotx/documentation/src/main/wiki/ActionKnot.md

 In other words, the page processing will be delegated to next [[Knot|Knot]] in the graph.

 ##How to configure?
-Action Knot is deployed as a separate verticle, depending on how it's deployed.
-You need to supply **Action Knot** configuration as JSON below if deployed as Action Knot fat jar.
+Action Knot is deployed as a separate [verticle](http://vertx.io/docs/apidocs/io/vertx/core/Verticle.html), depending on how it's deployed.
+You need to supply **Action Knot** configuration.

+JSON presented below is an example how to configure Action Knot deployed as standalone fat jar:
 ```json
 {
   "address": "knotx.knot.action",